Role Scorecards: The Performance Management Tool That Replaces Job Descriptions

 7. Key Relationships.
 Critical internal and external working relationships, with the nature of each interface described.
 Strong performance in most senior roles depends on effective collaboration across organizational boundaries.
 This section makes explicit who the role works with, what gets exchanged in each direction, and where the handoffs sit.
 Cross-functional dysfunction usually traces back to a Key Relationship that was never explicitly defined.

 8. Resources.
 Budget, systems, data access, and external support are formally allocated to this role.
 Be specific where it matters.
 This section answers what the role has access to.
-It pairs with Key Relationships, which answer the question of who the role needs to work with.
+It pairs with Key Relationships, which answer who the role needs to work with.
 Together, the two describe the position's operating environment.

 The engine inside the scorecard is the Red, Green, and Wow construct in the Key Responsibilities section.
 For each of the five responsibilities, you define three thresholds.
 Red means Houston, we have a problem, and intervention is required.
 Green is the target, the budget number, what meeting expectations actually means.
 Wow is stretch performance, exceptional, exceeding expectations significantly.
 Three levels force honesty.
 They also remove drama from review conversations because both sides agreed in advance on what good means.